How to Join Multiple PDF Files Into a Single PDF Document in Mac OS X

 Combining Several PDF Files Into a Single PDF using Mac Preview

-This will demonstrate combining multiple files, adding additional files, removing pages, reordering pages, and exporting as a single .pdf file of all the joined contents:
+This will demonstrate combining multiple files, adding additional files, removing pages, reordering pages, and exporting as a single merged .pdf file of all the joined contents:

 - Open one of the PDF files into the Preview app of Mac OS X